2019 Biotech Mini-Course

-The American Society for Cell Biology (ASCB) and Keck Graduate Institute (KGI) are partnering to offer a one-day course for graduate students and postdocs on December 2, 2016, the day before the ASCB Annual Meeting.
+The American Society for Cell Biology (ASCB) and Keck Graduate Institute (KGI) are partnering to offer a one-day course for graduate students and postdocs on Friday, December 1, 2017, the day before the ASCB/EMBO Meeting.
 The course will help basic scientists become more competitive for jobs in biotech, pharma, and industry.
 The course will be held at Biocom, in La Jolla, CA (a bus will be available to transport participants to and from the San Diego Convention Center).
 Apply by November 15.

 8:00 am-12:00 pm—Introduction to Bioscience Business